Stay Young

 The Tea Ceremony’s Power to Keep Us

-Young Connection, curiosity, and
+Young Connection, curiosity, and the five senses.

 A tea gathering awakens the senses and invites a return to mental clarity.